linlak/momoproject/README.md

 ## Installation ##
 To start a new project go to you project directory and open it in terminal or command prompt (cmd) for windows and enter the following commands.

 **Note:** These instructions will walk you through the creating a new project that is psr7 compliant.
-If you already have

 	composer create-project linlak/momoproject <myproject>

 Replace my project with your project's name.

+If you already have a project with composer you just have to run the command below.

+	composer require linlak/momoapi

+If you have already run the command above simply run

+	composer update

 Lets run through  the directory structure created